webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Web Components.md

 - `module`
     > Contains the path to the JavaScript file that contains the component.
 The path is relative to your [dist directory](:Zolinga Core:Paths and Zolinga URI).
 It is located in your Zolinga module's `install/dist` directory and this directory will be symlinked to the public directory resulting in final public URL `http://example.com/dist/{zolinga module}/{javascript module}`.

+## Common Attributes

+The following common attributes are supported by Zolinga web components:

+- `data-ready`: Set to true when the web component is ready to be used.
+E.g. call `WebComponent.ready()` method or set `this.dataset.ready = true`.
+- `data-error`: Set to the error message when the web component fails to initialize.
+The system will display the error message instead of the component.
+- `disabled`: Set to true to disable the web component.
+For descendants of `WebComponent`, the web component won't load the content.
+- `hidden`: Set to true to hide the web component.

 # Example

 Considering the example declaration above the system expects that the file `{your module}/install/dist/my-components/my-example.js` is [ECMAScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) that default-exports a class that extends `HTMLElement` class.
 The default export is the class that will be used to [define the custom element](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define).